NoMoreFood/Repacls/index.md

    granted.
 This command is useful to correct issues where a user or administrator has mistakenly removed an administrative group from some directories.

+/CanonicalizeAcls
+   This command will look for out-of-order ACEs within the DACL and reorder them to be canonical.
+Canonical order is as follows: explicit deny, explicit allow, inherited deny, inherited allow.

 /Compact
    This command will look for mergeable entries in the security descriptor and